-Not to be outdone in 2011, Perry recruited Ty Greene from Bearden High School in Knoxville, Tenn., who averaged 11.4 points per game and added a team-high 80 assists on his way to winning the program’s second consecutive ASUN Freshman of the Year award in 2011-12.
+Not to be outdone in 2011, Perry recruited Ty Greene from Bearden High School in Knoxville, Tenn., who would average 11.4 points per game and add a team-high 80 assists on his way to winning the program’s second consecutive ASUN Freshman of the Year award in 2011-12.
 Greene developed into one of the top players in program and league history and culminated his senior season as the 2014-15 ASUN Player of the Year and the Lou Henson National Mid-Major Player of the Year.
 Greene was drafted in 2015 by the Delaware 87ers in the third round of the NBA G-League Draft.

-Prior to coming to Upstate, Perry spent the two seasons as an assistant coach at South Carolina State under head coach Tim Carter.
+Prior to coming to Upstate, Perry spent two seasons as an assistant coach at South Carolina State under head coach Tim Carter.
 Perry’s responsibilities included recruiting, scheduling, scouting and on-the-floor coaching.
 He was an instrumental force in helping land some of South Carolina State’s top recruits in his two years in Orangeburg.